MileHacker Logo

 • Newer hotels may offer accessible rooms.
 Private taxis or tour automobiles are the most practical transport options for those with limited mobility.
 Arrange these through your hotel or a reputable tour operator.

-• Inquire in advance about accessibility when booking accommodations or tours to ensure a comfortable trip.
+• Inquire in advance about accessibility at the time of reservation accommodations or tours to ensure a comfortable trip.

 General Transportation Tips